Prudentnavigator/Finance-Calculator/README.md

 An investment calculator and a loan repayment calculator.

 1. The user should be allowed to choose which calculation they want to do.
-    How the user capitalizes their selection should not affect how the program proceeds, i.e. ‘ Bond’, ‘bond’, ‘BOND’ or ‘investment’, ‘Investment’,           'INVESTMENT’, etc., should all be recognized as valid entries.
+    How the user capitalizes their selection should not affect how the program proceeds, i.e. ‘ loan’, ‘Loan’, ‘LOAN’ or ‘investment’, ‘Investment’,           'INVESTMENT’, etc., should all be recognized as valid entries.
 If the user doesn’t type in a valid input, show an appropriate error message.

 2. If the user selects ‘investment’, do the following:
     ■  Ask the user to input: